tfpauly/privacy-proxy/draft-private-access-tokens.md

 : A fresh 32-byte nonce generated for each redemption request.

 timestamp:
-: The current UNIX epoch in seconds.
+: The current UNIX epoch time.

 This context is sent to Clients in an "WWW-Authenticate" header as follows: